cowrie/cowrie/docs/README.rst

 What is Cowrie
 *****************************************

-Cowrie is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the attacker.
-Cowrie also functions as an SSH and telnet proxy to observe attacker behavior to another system.
+Cowrie is a medium to high interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the attacker.
+In medium interaction mode (shell) it emulates a UNIX system in Python, in high interaction mode (proxy) it functions as an SSH and telnet proxy to observe attacker behavior to another system.

 `Cowrie <http://github.com/cowrie/cowrie/>`_ is maintained by Michel Oosterhof.